Aug 15, 2016

 I am excited to teach Mathematics for Liberal Arts.
 All the topics have direct real-world connections, such as finances, voting methods and understanding scientific studies.
 I enjoy showing students that math is not just some abstract concept, but it is tangible and useful in their everyday lives.

-Mitchell Phillipson, visiting assitant professor of Mathematics
+Mitchell Phillipson, visiting assistant professor of Mathematics

 In my first semester at St. Edwards, I'm really looking forward to getting to know and work with students.
 I enjoy watching students learn and grow while introducing them to the fun and interesting concepts in Math they haven't yet learned.